rgeirhos/Stylized-ImageNet/README.md

 ## Docker image
 We provide a docker image so that you don't have to install all of the libraries yourself here: [https://hub.docker.com/r/bethgelab/deeplearning/](https://hub.docker.com/r/bethgelab/deeplearning/).
 The repo is tested with ``bethgelab/deeplearning:cuda9.0-cudnn7``.

+## Credit
+The code itself heavily relies on the [pytorch-AdaIN github repository](https://github.com/naoto0804/pytorch-AdaIN) by Naoto Inoue (naoto0804), which is a PyTorch implementation of the AdaIN style transfer approach by X. Huang and S. Belongie, "Arbitrary Style Transfer in Real-time with Adaptive Instance Normalization", published at ICCV 2017.
+In fact, the entire AdaIN implementation is taken from this repository; in order to enable anyone to create Stylized-ImageNet with as little additional effort as possible we here make everything available in one repository (preprocessing, style transfer, etc.).